Felix-Pedro/CommitCraft/README.md

 emoji_convention = "simple"
 ```

+You may want those settings to be 3 diferent files so for example the provider could be decided on a user by user basis, adding the models config file to the .gitignore file, but the emoji and context settings may be tracked by git.

 ### Environment Variables

 For secrets this project uses either .env file in the root of execution, or system wide vars, for reference we provide a .env.example file that provides every secret used by the code.